georgetown-analytics/XBUS-400.03.Data_Analytics_in_Python_and_SQL/graded/week1/README.md

+# Module 3 Week 1 Graded Lab directions

+### Using pandas

-1. Use a Jupyter Notebook and pandas to grab the table of the host cities for the Olympics from https://en.wikipedia.org/wiki/List_of_Olympic_Games_host_cities as a DataFrame.
+1. Use a pandas's convenience function to grab the table of the host cities for the Olympics from https://en.wikipedia.org/wiki/List_of_Olympic_Games_host_cities as a DataFrame.

 2. Use the DataFrame API to complete the following queries.
+---
 1. What years were the Olympics hosted in
-a) the United States?
+	- a) the United States?
-b) Japan?
+	- b) Japan?
-c) France?
+	- c) France?

 2. How many times were the Olympics hosted in
-a) Europe?
+	- a) Europe?
-b) Asia?
+	- b) Asia?
-c) South America?
+	- c) South America?

 3. How many times were the Olympics hosted in
-a) the United States before 1990?
+- a) the United States before 1990?
 After 1990?
-b) the United Kingdom before 1990?
+- b) the United Kingdom before 1990?
 After 1990?
-c) Italy before 1990?
+- c) Italy before 1990?
 After 1990?
+---
+### Using BeautifulSoup

 3. Use BeautifulSoup to create a soup for the HTML document in `data.html`.
 (You will need to read in the string from the file, for example using [Python's open function](https://docs.python.org/3/library/functions.html#open).)